yangml103/Zeta_Curve_App/App v2.0/README.md

 ## Overview

-This project implements a Curve-like stablecoin pool on ZetaChain that uses the Zeta Gateway API (instead of the connector) for cross-chain functionality.
-This approach provides a more direct and efficient way to handle cross-chain operations.
+This project implements a Curve-like stablecoin pool on ZetaChain that uses the Zeta Gateway API for cross-chain functionality.
 The implementation includes:

 1. A `ZetaGatewayStablecoinPool` contract that implements the Curve stableswap algorithm
 2. An `OmniUSDT` token that represents a share in the pool and can be redeemed for USDT on any chain